-R. W. Scott et al., "Base-level Buffers and Buttresses: a Model for Upstream vs. .
-Downstream Control on Fluvial Geometry and Architecture within Sequences," Journal of Sedimentary Research, SEPM Society for Sedimentary Geology, Jan 2006.
+J. M. Holbrook et al., "Base-Level Buffers and Buttresses: A Model for Upstream versus Downstream Control on Fluvial Geometry and Architecture within Sequences," Journal of Sedimentary Research, vol. 76, no. 1-2, pp. 162-174, SEPM Society for Sedimentary Geology, Jan 2006.

 Geosciences and Geological and Petroleum Engineering